 – Have your furnace checked so you know it’s in good, working condition (Bonus tip: change your furnace filters every 1 to 3 months)

-– A bit obvious and very simple but, keep drapes and curtains closed to prevent drafts and excess cold air from entering
+– A bit obvious and very simple, but keep drapes and curtains closed to prevent drafts and excess cold air from entering